 - Check you’ve got enough time left on your ticket or notify the parking attendant if not.

-Town or city breakdown advice
+Town or city accident and breakdown advice

 Breaking down in a busy town or city can be pretty stressful.
 You might be causing an obstruction and delaying other road users.

 - Try to get to a safe spot where your car isn’t in the way of others.